Harvey Weinstein sex scandal: Detailing the allegations

 "There may have been other factors, but I definitely felt iced out and that my rejection of Harvey had something to do with it," Sorvino told The New Yorker.

-The New Yorker article recounted that actress Jessica Barth was supposed to meet Weinstein at a Beverly Hills hotel.
+The New Yorker article recounted an alleged incident between Weinstein and actress Jessica Barth at a Beverly Hills hotel.
 At his hotel room, the report described how Weinstein allegedly "alternated between offering to cast her in a film and demanding a naked massage in bed."

 Barth refused to give him a massage and while she was leaving Weinstein offered a meeting with a female executive, according to the article.